-- 1.critically interrogate and assess the external and internal factors influencing the company (PILO1) - 2.
-Identify the main internal drivers of a business decision(PILO4) - 3. link the real facets of a situation to a business model and to a type of strategy (PILO2) - 4. explore a new business environment (PILO3) - 5. assess possible future outcomes and risks (PILO8) - 6. elaborate alternative business solutions to a given problem (PILO6), - 7. work in multinational teams (PILO5).
+- 1. Critically interrogate and assess the external factors influencing the company - 2.
+Identify the main internal drivers of a business decision - 3.
+Link the real facets of a situation to a business model and to a type of strategy. - 4.
+Explore a new business environment - 5.
+Assess possible future outcomes and risks - 6.
+Elaborate alternative business solutions to a given problem.